beas28la/AWS-Serverless-Image-Recognition-Pipeline/README.md

 This project implements an **image classification system** using a fine-tuned **ResNet50** model on the **EuroSAT** dataset (satellite imagery with 10 land-use classes).
 The system is deployed in two configurations:

-1. **AWS Serverless**: Event-driven architecture using Lambda, S3, API Gateway, RDS, and ECR
+1. **AWS Serverless**: Event-driven architecture using Lambda, S3, API Gateway, RDS, ECR, and CloudWatch
 2. **On-Premise Baseline**: Flask-based REST API running on a local VM with PostgreSQL

 ---